Black vinegar: China

-Taiwanese black vinegar is the most different with more in common with worcestershire sauce than other black vinegars.
-Its base is sticky rice which is then aged with other ingredients.
+A number of historic vinegars were considered to be among China's first list of intangible cultural heritage, with more added since.

 Japan

 The Japanese kurozu, a somewhat lighter form of black vinegar, is made only from brown rice.

+According to some reports, Japan's annual per capita consumption of vinegar is 3.5 times that of China's.

 Korea

 In Korea black vinegar is also made with brown rice.